-In this sense, the project holder shall conduct a comprehensive assessment and understand the various individuals, groups, and organizations that that may be impacted by the project activities.
+In this sense, the project holder shall conduct a comprehensive assessment during the project design phase and understand the various individuals, groups, and organizations that that may be impacted by the project activities.
 This assessment involves gathering information about the stakeholders, such as their interests, concerns, and potential influence on the project.
 The project holder may use various methods to conduct this assessment, including surveys, interviews, and focus groups.